HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ## DX Rendering Sizing Performance Tests overview

 As part of DX performance tests one of our goals is DX Sizing.
-DX Sizing means exactly to identify the K8s environment of DX small, medium and large configurations, where user can work comfortably.
-We will also present the important KPIs in small, medium and large configurations like no of concurrent users, average response time, throughput etc.
+The aim of DX Sizing is to identify the K8s environment of DX small, medium and large configurations, where user can work reliably.
+We will also present the important KPIs in small, medium and large configurations like number of concurrent users, average response time, throughput etc. Finally, we will show how adjustments to the pod configuration can make dramatic improvements in the responsiveness of the system.

-In this sizing work, we started with rendering scenarios of WCM, Portlets and DAM with rendering set up enabled in AWS/Native-Kube.
+In this sizing work, we started with rendering scenarios of WCM, Portlets and DAM with a rendering setup enabled in AWS/Native-Kube.
 We are using Apache JMeter tool for our performance tests.

 ## Customer Rendering Scenario details